-We are currently in the early stages of commercializing IMCIVREE for chronic weight management in patients with obesity due to POMC, PCSK1 or LEPR deficiencies in the U.S. and the EU and Great Britain and advancing setmelanotide through clinical development for additional indications in the United States and for potential approvals in other countries.
+We are currently in the early stages of commercializing IMCIVREE for chronic weight management in patients with obesity due to BBS, POMC, PCSK1 or LEPR deficiencies in the U.S. and the EU and Great Britain and advancing setmelanotide through clinical development for additional indications in the United States and for potential approvals in other countries.
 Developing peptide therapeutic products is expensive and we expect our research and development expenses to increase substantially in connection with our ongoing activities, particularly as we advance setmelanotide in additional clinical trials.
-We intend to use our available cash resources to advance the clinical development of setmelanotide, for disease-education and community-building activities, precommercialization activities for setmelanotide in BBS, patient identification, and commercialization activities related to IMCIVREE.
+We intend to use our available cash resources to advance the clinical development of setmelanotide, for disease-education and community-building activities, patient identification, and commercialization activities related to IMCIVREE.
 Depending on the status of additional regulatory approvals and commercialization of setmelanotide, as well as the progress we make in any sales of IMCIVREE, we may still require significant additional capital to fund the continued development of setmelanotide and our operating needs thereafter.
 We may also need to raise additional funds if we choose to pursue additional indications and/or geographies for setmelanotide or otherwise expand more rapidly than we presently anticipate.

 From August 2015 through August 2017, we raised aggregate net proceeds of \$80.8 million through our issuance of series A preferred stock.
-In connection with our initial public offering, or IPO, in October 2017 and our underwritten follow-on offerings through February 2021, we raised aggregate net proceeds of approximately \$611.4 million through the issuance of our common stock after deducting underwriting discounts, commissions and offering related transaction costs.
-Since inception, we have received a further \$100.0 million from asset sales, specifically in connection with the sale of our Rare Pediatric Disease Priority Review Voucher, or PRV, to Alexion Pharmaceuticals, Inc. As of March 31, 2022, our cash and cash equivalents and short-term investments were approximately \$241.0 million.
-We expect our cash and cash equivalents and short-term investments will enable us to fund our operating expenses into at least the fourth quarter of 2023.
+In connection with our initial public offering, or IPO, in October 2017 and our underwritten follow-on offerings through October 2022, we raised aggregate net proceeds of approximately \$742.6 million through the issuance of our common stock after deducting underwriting discounts, commissions and offering related transaction costs.
+Since inception, we have received a further \$100.0 million from asset sales, specifically in connection with the sale of our Rare Pediatric Disease Priority Review Voucher, or PRV, to Alexion Pharmaceuticals, Inc. In June 2022, we entered into the RIFA with HealthCare Royalty for a total investment amount of up to \$100 million, conditioned upon our achievement of certain clinical development and sales milestones.
+As of September 30, 2022, our cash and cash equivalents and shortterm investments were approximately \$347.8 million.
+We expect that our existing cash and cash equivalents and short-term investments will be sufficient to fund our operations into 2025.
 However, our operating plan may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned, through public or private equity or debt financings, government or other third party funding, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements, or a combination of these approaches.
 We will also require additional capital to obtain additional regulatory approvals for, and to continue to commercialize, setmelanotide.
-Raising funds in the current economic environment, particularly in light of ongoing uncertainty related to the COVID-19 pandemic, supply chain issues and labor shortages, and international turmoil due to the Russian invasion of Ukraine, may present additional challenges.
+Raising funds in the current economic environment, particularly in light of ongoing uncertainty related to the COVID-19 pandemic, supply chain issues and labor shortages, rising inflation and international turmoil due to the Russian invasion of Ukraine, may present additional challenges.
 Even if we believe we have sufficient funds for our current or future operating plans, we may seek additional capital if market conditions are favorable or if we have specific strategic considerations.